rocult/luau-defs/README.md

 Place the definition files in your workspace and ensure your language server is configured to recognize them.
 This will enable better autocompletion and error checking for exploit-specific APIs.

 ## Contributing
-If you find any missing definitions or issues, feel free to submit a pull request.
+If you find any missing definitions or issues, feel free to submit a pull request and message me on Discord to let me know.